[Mr Philip Hollobone in the Chair]

 If Colchester received some of the £1.6 billion available under the stronger towns fund, specifically the £600 million to be allocated competitively, we could significantly enhance our town’s attractions, unlock its many assets and encourage further visitors to the area.
 I have mentioned that investment builds on fertile ground in the east of England, but investment must lead the way if tourism is to follow.

 Hon.
-Members will be pleased to know that this is my last reference to Colchester: upgrading the A120 between Braintree and Colchester, and the A12, are key.
+Members will be pleased to know that this is my last reference to Colchester: upgrading the A120 between Braintree and Colchester, and the A12, is key.
 I ask that the Department for Transport look favourably on the bid, to get people to our town and region.

 Outside the Roman walls of Colchester, we have the good fortune to enjoy truly remarkable natural sites, which continue to attract visitors from across the country and overseas.
 More than 10,000 hectares of land in the region are administered by the National Trust, employing approximately 140 staff members who lead a network of 2,200 local volunteers, and attracting 1.5 million visitors annually.
 Naturally, that provides a strong foundation for a thriving hospitality sector.
 The east of England’s hospitality sector has a workforce of more than 246,000 people and represents 8% of overall regional employment.
 That adds a staggering £5.8 billion to the region’s economy.
 Historic England has estimated that heritage-related trips alone generated £16.9 billion across the country in 2016.
 The extent to which our region is already on a firm footing is clear.